openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     6. Add a node with "compute" and "Storage-cinder" roles
     7. Add a node with "contrail-config" and "contrail-db" roles
     8. Add a node with "contrail-db", "contrail-control" roles
-    9. Add a node with "contrail-db", "contrail-analytics", "contrail-analytics-db" roles
+    9. Add a node with "contrail-analytics", "contrail-analytics-db" roles
     10. Deploy cluster with plugin
     11. Run contrail health check tests